Iowa Great Lakes Recording Company: History

-When IGL opened on June 1, 1965, its equipment list was as follows: one Ampex 3-track recorder using 2" tape, two Ampex 4-channel mixing consoles, four Electro-Voice Sentry monitors, one McIntosh amp, two Neumann M49 mics, one Neumann U67 mic along with other mics, outboard gear, stands and cabling.
+When IGL opened on June 1, 1965, its equipment list was as follows: one Ampex 3-track recorder using 2" tape, two Ampex 4-channel mixing consoles, four Electro-Voice Sentry monitors, one McIntosh amp, two Neumann M 49 mics, one Neumann U67 mic along with other mics, outboard gear, stands and cabling.
 A single track Ampex recorder was purchased in 1966.
 Then, in 1972, an Ampex 2-track mastering recorder and an Ampex 8-track recorder were added to the facility along with more outboard gear.
 The studio space was also expanded and modified around this time to better serve the clientele.

 Aside from offering a professional space and the gear necessary to record, IGL also offered to handle the pressing and packaging of the recorded product.
 The artist could choose the IGL/Sonic imprint or could design their own label if desired.
 On the advice of Blacketer, IGL used Wakefield Manufacturing in Phoenix, AZ for pressing services.
 For album cover fabrication, IGL used the W.A.
 Fisher Advertising & Printing Co. in Virginia, MN.
 At some time in the early 1970s, the facility switched to the Queen City Album Co. (now QCA, Inc.) in Cincinnati, OH since they were a one-stop for all of IGL's needs in this area.
 An additional service offered was the availability of studio musicians if clients needed additional support - ranging from either a single instrument to a whole backing group.

 IGL's fee in 1965 for use of the facility, which included an engineer, was $45/hour.
 The fee had increased to $55/hr by the time the facility closed.
 As part of this cost, IGL would send copies of 45s to area radio stations as well as radio stations in the artist's home area.
 The studio would also send copies to various record distributors in hopes they would pick up the studios offerings.
 Cost to the client of 1000 45s was $300; 1000 albums with jackets were $1510.
 As a reference, the retail cost of a 45 in 1965 ran approximately 50 cents, an album cost around $2.98 (mono) to $3.98 (stereo).
 A package deal was also available which consisted of 3 hours of recording time and 1000 45 singles for a cost of $345.